mghdotdev/vscode-miva-ide/README.md

 	- Warns users about using `toolkit` module functions.
 	- Warns users about using `toolbelt` module functions.
 	- Throws error about assigning `g.null` to a new value.
 - Automatic error highlighting for Miva Script syntax.
-Requires the [https://www.miva.com/support/downloads](Miva Script Compiler) to be installed.
+Requires the [Miva Script Compiler](https://www.miva.com/support/downloads) to be installed.

 ## Requirements